Kubernetes Internals

 Node Components

-Every node has a number components that maintain the running pods.
+Every node has a number of components that maintain the running pods.

 -